rllm-team/rllm/README.md

 ## Choosing Embedding Models

-- If students need to use the BERT model for sentence embedding, it is recommended to use [sentence-transformers/all-MiniLM-L6-v2 · Hugging Face](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2)
+- If you need to use the BERT model for sentence embedding, it is recommended to use [sentence-transformers/all-MiniLM-L6-v2 · Hugging Face](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2)
 - Downloads can be obtained from the SJTU cloud storage, or directly from Hugging Face.
 - Use Sentence-Transformers or HuggingFace Transformers library to invoke the model.
 - You can also use LLM to make sentence embedding.